 Frequently Asked Questions

-PRME and SDGs
+About PRME and the SDGs

 The Sustainable Development Goals (SDGs) are a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity.
 SDGs are a collection of 17 global goals set by the United Nations in 2015.
-Please refer to our “Sustainable Development Goals (SDGs)” page.
+Please refer to our “Sustainable Development Goals (SDGs)” section.

 You may choose from the suggested list of research questions and topics, or you can develop your own topic.
 Refer to the following sources for new ideas and inspiration: World Business Council for Sustainable Development—SDG Business Hub, including the CEO Guide to the SDGs, Business Action, and more.
 UN Global Compact—Making Global Goals Local Business—A New Era for Responsible Business.